-Delinquent accounts are those in which monthly payments are past due.
+Account balances not covered by the financial clearance deadline are consider delinquent.
 Interest is charged on all delinquent accounts at a rate of .833% per month or 10% per year computed monthly.
-In the event an account becomes delinquent and the account is turned over to a collection service, the cost of the service and reasonable attorneys' fees will be added to the account.
-Failure to make payments of any indebtedness to the University when due, including, but not limited to, tuition, housing or rental charges, student loans, laptop fees, special fees, library or parking fines, is considered sufficient cause, until the debt is settled with verified funds, to:

-- Bar the student from classes

-- Record no grades on transcript

-- Withhold diploma or transcript of records
+In the event an account is turned over to a collection service, the cost of the service and reasonable attorneys' fees will be added to the account.
+Failure to make payments of any indebtedness to the University when due, including, but not limited to, tuition, housing or rental charges, student loans, laptop fees, special fees, library or parking fines, is considered sufficient cause, until the debt is settled with verified funds, to bar the student from classes, to record no grades on transcript to withhold diploma or transcript of records, to dismiss the student, and to hold all records as the University deems necessary.

-- Dismiss the student

 Returning students will not be permitted to register for classes if a balance appears on their account.